HappyRay/linkedin-contact-sync-doc/README.md

 # linkedin-contact-sync-doc
-Documents for the LinkedIn Contact Sync Chrome extension
+Documents for the Contact Sync Chrome extension